How Well Does GPT-4o Understand Vision? Evaluating Multimodal Foundation Models on Standard Computer Vision Tasks: Prompt Chaining for Solving Vision Tasks

 \section{Prompt Chaining for Solving Vision Tasks}

 In this section, we describe the developed prompt chaining techniques that enable MFMs to solve standard computer vision tasks.
-These techniques are based on the main idea of breaking the original task into multiple simpler sub-tasks that can be solved in a language format, e.g., identifying whether an object is present in a patch of an image.
+The core idea is to break each task into simpler, text-solvable sub-tasks, e.g., identifying whether an object is present in a patch of an image.
 We then solve each sub-task by prompting the MFM.

 To guide the choice of how to split each task into sub-tasks, we rely on our early key observation that most MFMs are relatively strong at image classification (see, e.g., Tab.~\ref{tab:classification}) and, therefore, split each task into multiple classification sub-tasks.
 We provide the pseudo-code for each technique in App.~\ref{appendix:algorithm_details}.

 \textbf{Image classification.} Here, the MFM is presented with a list of all possible classes and tasked with assigning the image to the correct class.
 Following~\citep{jiang2024many}, we group multiple images into a single sequence and classify them jointly for efficiency, as we observed no significant decrease in accuracy.